Last Updated on September 13, 2023 by Dave Schoenbeck

-Maxwell, an author and speaker renowned for his work on the topic of leadership, lays out the Law of the Picture as part of his playbook for success in The 21 Irrefutable Laws of Leadership.
+Maxwell, an author and speaker renowned for his work on leadership, lays out the Law of the Picture as part of his playbook for success in The 21 Irrefutable Laws of Leadership.

-I’ve been sharing a few of my favorite Laws here on the blog, and this is one of the most vital when it comes to how your team responds to your leadership style.
+I’ve been sharing a few of my favorite Laws here on the blog, and this is one of the most vital regarding how your team responds to your leadership style.

-If you want to learn how the Law of the Picture can help your business grow, read on.
+Please feel free to read on if you want to learn how the Law of the Picture can help your business grow.

 Maxwell’s Law of the Picture

-When describing the Law of the Picture, Maxwell writes, “When leaders show the way with the right actions, their followers copy them and succeed.”
-He states that leaders must simultaneously be visionaries without losing sight of practicality—but more importantly, they need to accurately communicate this vision to their followers (or in this case, employees.)
+Maxwell describes the Law of the Picture: “When leaders show the way with the right actions, their followers copy them and succeed.”
+He states that leaders must simultaneously be visionaries without losing sight of practicality—but more importantly, they need to accurately communicate this vision to their followers (or, in this case, employees.)

 Chances are your associates will not be able to envision your business’s future goals as clearly as you can because they don’t have the same perspective.
-It’s up to you to make sure they understand the vision as well as to motivate them to achieve it.
+It’s up to you to ensure they understand and motivate them to achieve the vision.

 How does a good leader do this?
 By modeling that vision to your employees.
 As a leader, you need to embody the example of what you want to see in your workers.
-They’re going to follow your lead, and if you’re not exhibiting the qualities you admire in an employee, they won’t reflect that back to you.
+They will follow your lead, and if you’re not exhibiting the qualities you admire in an employee, they won’t reflect that on you.

 The Law of the Picture is especially crucial in moments of chaos because your employees will look to you for leadership.
-It’s this law that will help you maintain the vision and remain a bastion of hope when your business hits a rough patch or goes through changes.
-As Maxwell says, “The leaders who make the greatest impact are often those who lead well in the midst of uncertainty.”
+This law will help you maintain the vision and remain a bastion of hope when your business hits a rough patch or changes.
+As Maxwell says, “The leaders who make the greatest impact are often those who lead well amid uncertainty.”

-So how can you effectively make the Law of the Picture work for your company?
-Similar to what Maxwell discussed in the Law of Magnetism, you need to work on becoming an ideal leader yourself before you can expect to see a change in your company.
+So, how can you effectively make the Law of the Picture work for your company?
+As Maxwell discussed in the Law of Magnetism, you must work on becoming an ideal leader before expecting a change in your company.

-First of all, evaluate where you are right now regarding your core values and how successful you are at modeling them.
-Are there times when the way you act is inconsistent with the values you want to see in your business?
-Be honest with yourself and look at the times you’ve come up short when it comes to modeling your company’s vision.
+First, could you evaluate where you are right now regarding your core values and how successful you are at modeling them?
+Are there times when you act inconsistent with the values you want to see in your business?
+Be honest with yourself, and look at the times you’ve come up short when modeling your company’s vision.

-You might even want to consult a friend or, as Maxwell suggests, a colleague to see where your actions don’t match up with your values.
-Resist the urge to get defensive—this is an opportunity for you to learn how others honestly see you, which you can use as a jumping-off point for your personal growth.
+You might even want to consult a friend or, as Maxwell suggests, a colleague to see where your actions don’t match your values.
+Resist the urge to get defensive—this is an opportunity to learn how others honestly see you, which you can use as a jumping-off point for your personal growth.

-Finally, make a list of the qualities you would like to see in your employees—integrity, loyalty, punctuality, whatever they may be.
-Think about times you’ve been a good model of these traits as well as times you may not have measured up.
+Finally, list the qualities you would like to see in your employees—integrity, loyalty, punctuality, whatever they may be.
+Think about times you’ve been a good model of these traits and times you may not have measured up.
 Becoming conscious of your behavior is the first step towards being able to adjust it.